 Take an island tour of Bequia by open-backed taxi

 Easy to arrange with a local taxi driver, you can travel around the island in three hours for a really good overview of the island, choosing to see as much or as little as you want.
-After a drive through Port Elizabeth, the central point of Bequia, you'll discover lush green meadows, deserted beaches, densely wooded hillsides, and can stop for spectacular views out across the islands of the Grenadines.
+After a drive through Port Elizabeth, the central point of Bequia, you'll discover lush green meadows, deserted beaches, densely wooded hillsides and can stop for spectacular views out across the islands of the Grenadines.

 Sail to Tobago Cays

 You could also charter a private yacht to explore this region, which is, arguably, the most relaxing way to explore.
 With a crew on board, you can simply laze on the sundeck and watch the islands pass by.
 Your captain will be able to sail through Tobago Cays, dropping anchor whenever you like.
-It’s possible to spend a day on board, or spend a few nights at sea on a spacious catamaran with en-suite state rooms.
+It’s possible to spend a day or a few nights at sea on a spacious catamaran with en-suite state rooms.

 Stay on a private Island

-Of the 32 islands making up St Vincent and the Grenadines, only nine are inhabited, and most privately owned.
+Of the 32 islands making up St Vincent and the Grenadines, only nine are inhabited, and most are privately owned.
 Spending time on a secluded private island, it’s easy to appreciate the laid-back ambience of the Caribbean.

-Palm Island was leased from the St Vincent and the Grenadines government by an American couple for one dollar on the proviso that a hotel was built to provide employment for locals.
+Palm Island was leased from the St Vincent and the Grenadines government by an American couple for one dollar, on the proviso that a hotel was built to provide employment for locals.
 The resulting resort is a collection of rooms and suites dotted around the northeast corner of the island.
 Days spent on the island can be whiled away under the shade of a palm tree, or exploring the inland nature trails.

 Whilst most of the island is reserved only for guests, Casuarina Beach, the largest stretch of beach, is open to day visitors.
-With a small marina and easygoing beach bar, it’s ideal to sail to for a glimpse of island life.
+With a small marina and easy-going beach bar, it’s ideal to sail to for a glimpse of island life.